-I’ve never really had the urge to build anything 1/100 scale.
-Mainly because I like to actually be able to see what it is I’m working on.
+I’ve never really had the urge to build anything in 1/100 scale.
+Not that I really have anything against that size, mind you.
+It’s mainly because I like to actually be able to see what it is I’m working on. 😉

 But I also have an odd quirk.
 Well…. let me restate that… among the many odd quirks I have, one is the weird predilection to personify random objects.
 Not every object, mind you, just some.

 In my regular visits to the local Hobby Lobby, I’d noticed a particular Academy 1/100 scale MiG-29 kit.
 There were a few other types, and over time, they all sold.
 But the little MiG just sat there.

 Because my wife and daughter are “crafty” people, we visit the store nearly every week.
 And every week I’d journey over to the model aisle, look at the same kits, and notice this little MiG.
 For some reason, I developed a fondness for the kit.
 Not enough to buy it- but in an odd way, it became almost like a little character you’d see in Toy Story. (“Please, sir, would you buy me?”
 “No, little MiG, you’re too small.”)

 If you’re thinking I’m crazy, you’re probably right. 🙂

 At some point, as do all model kits that aren’t purchased at Hobby Lobby, the little MiG moved to the clearance shelf, with a large stack of other kits.
 Each week, the stack would get smaller.
 But the little MiG was still there.